-Applicants may also be interested in using grant funds to enable interoperability between existing LMR and long-term evolution (LTE) broadband networks.
+Applicants may also be interested in using grant funds to enable interoperability between existing LMR and long-term evolution (LTE) or 5G broadband networks.
 Note, technical standards for interconnecting LMR to LTE systems remain under development.
 While the 3GPP accredited standards exist, the TIA/ATIS P25 accredited standards remain a work in progress.
 Notwithstanding, agencies should pursue solutions that are 3GPP standards compliant and interoperable.
-Agencies should also fully investigate these prospective vendor's plans for supporting changes to their product offerings when the TIA/ATIS P25 standards are completed.
+Agencies should also thoroughly investigate these prospective vendor's plans for supporting changes to their product offerings when the TIA/ATIS P25 standards are completed.

-Agencies should beware of many proprietary solutions offered by vendors/manufacturers that may provide acceptable LMR to LTE voice services connections.
-However, these proprietary solutions, while potentially achieving adequate LMR to LTE voice interoperability, may not be interoperable amongst themselves thus creating an LTE interoperability issue.
+Agencies should be aware there are many proprietary solutions offered by vendors/manufacturers that may provide acceptable LMR to LTE voice services connections.
+However, while potentially achieving adequate LMR to LTE voice interoperability, these proprietary solutions may not be interoperable amongst themselves, thus creating an LTE interoperability issue.
 Additionally, the indiscriminate, non-planned use of some LTE to LMR Over the Top (OTT) Push to Talk (PTT) solutions has proven to be potentially detrimental to the hosting LMR systems and created significant operability issues due to site loading issues on the host system infrastructure.
-Investing in proprietary solutions is a misuse of federal funds, as additional solutions may be needed to restore or provide required interoperability among participating jurisdictions.
+Investing in solutions that are not based on open standards is a misuse of federal funds, as additional solutions may be needed to restore or provide required interoperability among participating jurisdictions.